 Follow these steps to fill out the first part of the Notice of Application:

 - The Word form has instructions to help you fill it out.
-If you're using the PDF form, click the green Fill in form button at the top of the page (the button will change to say Print Preview).
-Or, to fill it out by hand, click Prepare paper copy and print it.
+If you're using the PDF form, after filling it out, click the button Preview and Sign Document.
+Or to fill it out by hand, click Preview Blank Copy and print it.

 - Fill in your court file number at the top of the form and choose your Supreme Court registry from the drop-down menu.
 Use the same registry where your agreement or orders are filed.